-Aetna considers siltuximab (Sylvant) medically necessary for the treatment of individuals with multicentric Castleman’s disease who are human immunodeficiency virus (HIV) negative and human herpesvirus-8 (HHV-8) negative.
+Aetna considers siltuximab (Sylvant) medically necessary for the treatment of individuals with unicentric or multicentric Castleman’s disease who are human immunodeficiency virus (HIV) negative and human herpesvirus-8 (HHV-8) negative.

 Aetna considers siltuximab experimental and investigational for the treatment of the following cancers/tumors (not an all-inclusive list) because of insufficient evidence: